 During the conference various prizes will be awarded.
 The winners of the prizes will be announced during the plenary session of the NAC.
 More details about the awards and award ceremonies are given below.

 Most presentations at NAC will be in the format of a poster presentation, like on many of the international conferences in Earth Sciences.
-As such the poster prize aims to award those participants that excel in presenting their scientific work via this presentation format.
+The poster prize aims to award early-career researchers (MSc, PhD, Postdoc) that excel in presenting their scientific work via this presentation format.
 The top-three posters will be awarded € 250 (first place), € 150 (second place) and € 100 (third place).
-The selection of the top-three will be performed by a dedicated poster jury, comprising the chair and a member of the Program Committee and a representative of the conference organisers.
-In order to be eligible for winning the poster prize you will need to sign up your poster in advance of the conference.
-Furthermore, it is required that the first author is present at the pleneray session on Friday morning.
+The selection of the top-three will be performed by a dedicated poster jury, comprising the chair and another member of the Program Committee and a representative of the conference organisers.
+For competing in the poster prize you will need to sign up your poster in advance of the conference.
+Furthermore, it is required that you as first author are present at the closing ceremony on Friday.
 Read more about the assessment criteria and how to sign up for the poster prize.

 The photo competition has been a recurring event at the NAC conferences.
 Pre-registered conference participants can take part in this competition by submitting one original photo on any theme related to Earth Sciences (see also the terms and conditions).
 The pre-selection phase of the competition during the two months leading up to the conference, and is open for submissions from 2 December to 9 February.
 Please note that you must be registered for the conference before 9 February in order to take part in the contest.
 Submitted photos will be judged first by an expert jury to select a top-10.
 These ten images are printed in large format and will be prominently exhibited at the conference venue.
 The overall winner will be selected by public vote.
 The winning photo will be featured in the Geo.Brief magazine of the KNGMG and the winner will receive a free registration for next year’s NAC.